rime/plum/README.md

 curl -fsSL https://git.io/rime-install | bash
 ```

+*Mac users:* open `Terminal.app`, paste the command into the terminal and hit enter;

+*Windows users:* please refer to the [Windows bootstrap script](#windows) section for initial setup.

-This runs the `rime-install` script to download preset packages and install
+The one-liner runs the `rime-install` script to download preset packages and install
-source files to Rime user directory. (yet it doesn't enable new schemas for you)
+source files to Rime user directory.
+(Yet it doesn't enable new schemas for you)

+## Advanced Usage

-Alternatively, you can specify a configuration among `:preset`, `:extra` and
-`:all` (note the colon):
+Alternatively, you can specify a configuration among `:preset`, `:extra` and `:all` (note the colon):

 ```sh
 curl -fsSL https://git.io/rime-install | bash -s -- :preset
 ```

-This is equivalent to cloning this repo and then running `rime-install`:
+This is equivalent to cloning this repo and running the local copy of `rime-install`:

 ```sh
 git clone --depth 1 https://github.com/rime/plum.git